Thursday, January 30, 2014

 2 cups chopped lightly-cooked rapini (or you could substitute mustard or turnip greens, or kale)

-To make the Bechamel sauce, place all of the Bechamel ingredients in a blender and blend until very smooth.
-I cook the sauce in the microwave, in a large Pyrex batter bowl.
+To make the Béchamel sauce, place all of the Béchamel ingredients in a blender and blend until very smooth.
+I cook the sauce in the microwave, in a large ceramic or Pyrex batter bowl.
 I cook it on 100% power for three minutes, then whisk it then repeat for 3 minutes more.
 If you prefer, you can cook it in a heavy saucepan over medium-high heat, stirring constantly, until the sauce boils and thickens.
 Note: If you make it ahead of time, reheat gently on the stove or in the microwave.

 Place a large pot of salted water on the stove to come to a boil.
 When it boils, add the pasta and boil until just al dente-- 9 to 10 minutes.
 When it's ready, drain in a colander and leave it there.

-While the pasta cooks, heat the oil in a large heavy or nonstick skillet over medium-high heat.
+While the pasta cooks, heat the oil in a large heavy skillet (seasoned carbon steel, seasoned cast iron, or hard-anodized) over medium-high heat.
 Add the onions and saute until they start to wilt and maybe brown a bit.
 Add the chickpeas, garlic and chile flakes, and saute a bit more.
 Lower the heat and stir in the chopped rapini and sprinkle on a bit of salt.
 Stir the mixture until heated through.

 Nutrition (per serving): 397.4 calories; 14% calories from fat; 6.6g total fat; 0.0mg cholesterol; 658.4mg sodium; 592.3mg potassium; 69.1g carbohydrates; 7.0g fiber; 6.9g sugar; 62.1g net carbs; 17.1g protein.